British Home Stores

-BHS was previously a constituent of the FTSE 100 Index, but was bought by Sir Philip Green in 2000 and taken private.
-The company became part of Green's Arcadia Group in 2009.
-Following a number of loss-making years, the company was sold to the consortium Retail Acquisitions Ltd led by the serial bankrupt Dominic Chappell, in March 2015 for the nominal price of £1.
+In May 2000, the retailer was purchased by Sir Philip Green and taken private.
+The company later became part of Green's Arcadia Group in 2009.
+In March 2015, the retailer was sold to the Retail Acquisitions Ltd consortium for the nominal sum of £1, following sustained losses.
+In April 2016, British Home Stores entered administration, and the final 22 UK stores closed on 28 August 2016.